 Secret Shopper Program Authorized.
 The Commission or a Commission Delegee may at any time and without prior notice, authorize an employee or other agent to pose as a customer and purchase any Marijuana or Marijuana Products from any registered or licensed MTC.
 The Commission or a Commission Delegee, may authorize such purchase for any investigative purposes that are consistent with St. 2016, c.
 334, as amended by St. 2017, c.
 55, M.G.L. c.
 94G,

 M.G.L. c.
-94I, 935 CMR 500.000: Adult Use of Marijuana, or 935 CMR 501.000, including, but not limited to, investigative testing for compliance with laboratory testing standards and identification check requirements.
+94I, 935 CMR 500.000: Adult Use of Marijuana, or 935 CMR 501.000: Medical Use of Marijuana, including, but not limited to, investigative testing for compliance with laboratory testing standards and identification check requirements.
 The purchasing employee or agent shall document the purchase, including the date, time and place of purchase, type and amount of Marijuana or Marijuana Products, and any other information required by the Commission.

 Custody and Preservation of Purchases.
 The Marijuana or Marijuana Products purchased as part of the program shall be securely stored during transport in a manner to prevent contamination or spoilage.